sendbird/quickstart-desk-javascript/README.md

 ### Use npm

-Using `npm`, you can install and build Desk for JavaScript sample as follows:
+Using `npm`, you can install and build the sample as follows:

 ```bash
 npm install